The child finds their usual routine from your very first morning.

 Not a medical file.
 Not a fixed protocol.
 A profile written by the parents, updated as the situation changes, readable in two minutes from your phone.
 You work with the child from day one, not alongside them for a week.

-The previous AESH left the post without handing anything over.
-The family is worn out from starting over from scratch.
-You discover the child at the first meltdown, on the ground, without a safety net.
+You take over with no handover time.
+The family is exhausted from starting over from the beginning.
+You discover the child at the first meltdown, in the field, with no safety net.

 You scan with any recent smartphone.
 The profile opens in the browser.